ASA Midwest Council is a construction trade association of specialty contractors and suppliers serving the construction industry and the community.

 ASA Midwest Council Newsletters

-CLICK BELOW FOR COPIES OF ASA MIDWEST COUNCIL NEWSLETTERS:
+CLICK BELOW FOR COPIES OF PAST ASA MIDWEST COUNCIL NEWSLETTERS:

 The Tom Owen’s Memorial Scholarship was created to honor long time employee of Charles E. Jarrell Contracting.
 Tom Owens(10-9-55 to 4-29-08) worked for Jarrell for 20 plus years.
 While at Jarrell, Tom served as Jarrell’s CFO, Controller, Safety Director and Office Manager.
 He was also responsible for managing public relations, and he was the corporate liaison for area unions.
 He was truly one of a kind, so on his passing C.E.
 Jarrell and ASA Midwest Council worked together to establish the memorial scholarship in his name, to honor his memory, and assist well deserving young adults with their pursuit of higher education degrees.